Fraud and scams

 Types of complaint we see

-A large portion of the complaints we see fall into the following three categories:
+Most of the complaints we see about fraud and scams complaints fall into the following categories:

 How to complain

-If you’re not happy with their response, or the business doesn't reply in time, you can bring your complaint to us.
+If you’re not happy with their final response, or they don’t reply in time, you can make a complaint to us.
 We’ll check it’s something we can deal with, and if it is, we’ll investigate.

 How long it takes